mirkobronzi/bert_reranker/README.md

 Note that all the 3 operations are mostly based on a config file that specify the model's architecture.
 You can see an example in `examples/local/config.yaml`.

+### Train

+To train, you can use the following command:

+    main --config config.yaml --output output --train

+This will create a new model in the `output` folder.

+Use `--help` to see the other available options.

+### Predict

+After training, you can use a model to predict (and evaluate) on a json file with the format that was described above.
+To do this:

+    main --config config.yaml --output output --predict data_small.json --predict-to predictions.txt

+This will use the model store in `output` to generate predictions on the file `data_small.json`, and the results will be store in the file `predictions.txt`.

+Note the `config.yaml` file is the same as the one used in training.

+Use `--help` to see the other available options.

+### Generate embeddings

+This step can be used (after training) to generate embeddings for some `examples` and/or `passages`.
+This can be useful for training the outlier detector. (see next section)

+To do this, the command is:

+    main --config config.yaml --output output --file-to-emb=data_small.json --write-emb-to=emb.npy

+This will use the model in `output` to generate embeddings for the data in `data_small.json`, and these embeddings will be written to `emb.npy`.

+Use `--help` to see the other available options.

+### Train the outlier detector

+To train the outlier detector (which is a sklearn model), you will need to generate the embedding first (see previous section).

+One this is done, you can train the outliser model as:

+    train_outlier_detector --embeddings=emb.npy --output=output --train-on-passage-headers

+This will use the embeddings in `emb.npy` to train the model.
+In this example, only the passages will be used (see `--train-on-passage-headers`).
+To use also the user questions to train the model, the command is:

+    train_outlier_detector --embeddings=emb.npy --output=output --train-on-passage-headers --train-on-questions

+Use `--help` to see the other available options.

 ### Hyper-parameter search with Orion